aboutcode-org/workshop/README.rst

 See https://github.com/aboutcode-org/workshop/issues

-Next, we will create scripts to make this available in otehr formats (CSV, JSON)
+Later, we will create scripts to make this available in other formats (CSV, JSON) and as a living FOSS compliance tool landscape.

 URLs